jamieduk/FoolsSSH/README.md

+# FoolsSSH (Solo Blue Team Tools)

-The SSHFool concept is to pretend to be ssh server while tracking would be hackers methods, and commands they use can be logged along with there ip.
+The SSHFool concept is to pretend to be ssh server while tracking would be hackers methods, and commands they use can be logged along with there real ip (hopefully).

-First plan is to listen on a port
+First plan is to listen on a port (it randomizes by default)!

-# FoolsSSH
+You need both files with executable perms to make it work.

+client side ("Hacker") can connect via nc on a port of your choising and every keystroke can be logged!

 sudo chmod +x *.sh